evanatyourservice/llm-jax/README.md

 Started with [this repo, credit to @jenkspt](https://github.com/jenkspt/gpt-jax).
 Also pulled some tools from [big_vision](https://github.com/google-research/big_vision) to add simple FSDP rules.

-Has some different optimizers, adamw, schedule-free, PSGD, shampoo, and CASPR.
+Has some different optimizers, adamw, schedule-free, PSGD kron, shampoo, and CASPR.
 Shampoo and CASPR probably not good for large nets, compile time problems.

 Only set up for pretraining for now, working on inference and conversion to pytorch and huggingface hub.